-On September 9, 2013, the Central Union School District Board of Trustees held a public hearing to certify the extent to which textbooks and instructional materials have been provided to students, including English Learners, in the District.
-The Board of Trustees adopted Resolution
+On September 8, 2014, the Central Union School District Board of Trustees held a public • Math Frameworks and Adoptions hearing to certify the extent to which textbooks • Language Arts Frameworks and Adoptions and instructional materials have been provided • Writing Frameworks to students, including English Learners, in • Student Assessment the District.
+The Board of Trustees adopted .
+English Learner Strategies & Techniques Resolution #O-09-08-2014 which certifies, as required by Education Code section 60119, that

-#J-09-09-2013 which certifies, as required by Education Code section 60119, that (1) each pupil has a textbook or instructional materials, or both, to use in class and to take home, (2) sufficient textbooks and instructional materials were provided to each student, including English Learners, that are aligned to the academic content standards and consistent with the cycles and content of the curriculum frameworks in the math, science, history-social science, English/language arts, health (as a component of the science curriculum), and visual and performing arts.
+(1) each pupil has a textbook or instructional materials, or both, to use in class and to take home, (2) sufficient textbooks and instructional materials were provided to each student, including English Learners, that are aligned to the academic content standards and consistent with the cycles and content of the curriculum frameworks in the math, science, history-social science, English/ language arts, health\ (\as a component of the science curriculum), and visual and performing arts.

 Note: Central Union School District is not subject to certifying instructional materials acquisition for foreign language courses, health courses, and lab science equipment typically offered in grades 9-12.
-The California Department of Education requires the most recent information to be provided regarding textbooks and instructional materials, data collected and disclosed in this report regarding instructional materials were acquired in October 2013.
+The California Department of Education requires the most recent information to be provided textbooks and instructional regarding materials, data collected and disclosed in this report regarding instructional materials were acquired in October 2013.